 Borrow the stock you want to bet against:

 Once you have analyzed all the stocks carefully, it is time for you to choose.
-You can either choose one single stock or multiples of them.
+You can either choose one single stock or multiple of them.
 As you select the stock you want to short-sell, you need to contact your broker.

 Ask your broker to find the stocks you feel will go down in price.
 He then locates a suitable investor and borrows the shares from them with a promise to return them back on a mutually agreed date.